 Wooden Garden Fencing Ideas London

-If you are looking for wooden garden fencing ideas, then you’ll find this page helpful.
-Acacia Gardens specialise in Fence installation London for our customers.
-To help clients decide which types of wooden garden fencing is best for them, we have compiled this guide.
-If you are looking for wooden garden fencing ideas including back garden fences, front gardens fences, traditional or contemporary fence solutions or a garden trellis, see the pictures below for inspiration.
+You’ll find this page helpful if you are looking for wooden garden fencing ideas.
+Acacia Gardens is a company that designs and builds gardens in London and Hertfordshire.
+We install garden fences as part of our larger landscaping projects.
+We have compiled this guide to help clients decide which types of wooden garden fencing is best for them.
+It includes wooden garden fencing ideas for back garden fences, front garden fences, traditional or contemporary fence solutions, and garden trellises.
 If you have something particular in mind, Acacia Gardens can create and construct bespoke fencing, which we can stain or paint accordingly.

-Overlap Fence Panels: A neat design with simple clean lines.
-These panels have an additional upright batten on each side to increase strength and therefore stability.
+Overlap Fence Panels: These panels have a neat design with simple, clean lines.
+They have an additional upright batten on each side to increase strength and, therefore, stability.
 These panels are great for privacy and security purposes.

 wooden garden fencing ideas, overlap panels